zopefoundation/z3c.table/src/z3c/table/README.txt

   </table>

-This means you can probably update all batches, cache them and use them alter. but this is not usfull for normal usage in a page without an enhanced concept which is not a part of this implementation.
+This means you can probably update all batches, cache them and use them alter. but this is not usefull for normal usage in a page without an enhanced concept which is not a part of this implementation.
 This also means, there must be another way to set the batch index.
 Yes there is, there are two other ways how we can set the batch position.
-We can set a batch position by set the ``batchStart`` value in our table or we can use a request variable.
+We can set a batch position by setting the ``batchStart`` value in our table or we can use a request variable.
 Let's show the first one first: